 - Marietta College

-NOTE: The scholarship program will also be open to all non-partner schools in the Appalachian region.
+NOTE: The scholarship program will again be open to all non-partner schools in the Appalachian region.
 The Scholarship Committee will determine if the student applying from a non-partner school meets the qualification requirements upon receiving the application.
 See below for qualification requirements.

 We are now accepting applications from current members of ABGPA Midstream and their sponsored immediate family members.
 Members must be in good standing and a have held a membership for at least one year prior to applying.